pichenettes/mutable-instruments-documentation/docs/modules/plaits/manual.md

 ## Common issues

+### My settings are lost every time I power the module on

+Settings that can be modified with a button and knob combo, such as octave, LPG decay time, and LPG response are saved in permanent memory only when the active model is changed with a press on either button **A**.
+The reason for this is twofold:
+* The FLASH memory used in the module allows a limited (but quite large) number of write cycles.
+Saving these settings at every single tweak would be wasteful.
+* Saving settings to FLASH occasionally causes a gap in sound lasting a few hundred milliseconds, as the processor freezes to erase a new page of memory.
+Since the octave or LPG settings might be adjusted during a performance, we do not want to run the risk of these gaps occurring!

 ### The module makes odd clicking sounds

 The module is set to the lowest frequency range.
 Check the *Adjusting the **FREQUENCY** knob range* section of this manual.